See the Hotel Truth. Book with confidence.

 Scene

 The entire L'Enfant Plaza is trapped in the Watergate era, and the 370-room hotel is no exception.
-A major renovation is underway, and if the hotel gets up to date, it's got decent amenities, and a superb location for sightseeing and getting around Washington D.C.
+If the hotel gets up to date, it's got decent amenities, and a superb location for sightseeing and getting around Washington D.C.

 In the late sixties, a huge office complex with an underground mall opened in Southwest D.C., L'Enfant Plaza.
 Festooned in gold plating, neon, rows of glaring light bulbs and an array of colorful flags that wouldn't look out of place in an Up with People routine, the mall feels stuck in a disco era time warp.
 It has all the charm of Leonid Brezhnev, all the grandeur of iron-curtain public housing, and all the economic vitality of Jimmy Carter's days of malaise.
 Inside the mall, in addition to the shops and the Metro Station (and its four subway lines), there is the 370-room L'Enfant Plaza Hotel (opened in 1973).